 (Sun Peaks Bike Park details courtesy Sun Peaks Resort)

-Smooth Smoothie - The easiest trail in the Bike Park.
+Smooth Smoothie - One of the easiest trails in the Bike Park.
 This is a wide and gentle trail to start on that has switch backs all the way down the mountain.

 Lever Lovers - This trail is very similar to Smooth Smoothie, but with more technical sections.